Management and Marketing

 Total Hours | 12 |

-Students majoring in International Business Management (IBM) will build global leadership competencies by acquiring a deeper understanding of global business and cultural practices while at the same time building a leadership skill set.
+Students majoring in Management (MGT) will build global leadership competencies by acquiring a deeper understanding of business and cultural practices while at the same time building a leadership skill set.
 Upon graduation, students will possess a breadth of business knowledge and abilities enabling them to assess complex problems in global business settings and to lead the implementation of effective, innovative, and transformative solutions.
+Features of the major:

-- Bookend experience that launches students into the major and concludes with an experiential learning experience
+- Bookend experience that launches students into the major and concludes with a set of experiential learning opportunities, including a client-based/organizational project in the capstone course.

 - Leadership skills built via coursework, hands-on exercises, examination of personal assets/strengths and putting both into practice with application of knowledge and skills to applied problems.

-IBM students must choose either the Global Markets Emphasis or Human Resource Management Emphasis.
-The Global Markets Emphasis is best suited for students who wish to pursue the highest level of global literacy and understanding of international markets in terms of opportunities to sell and buy goods and services.
-The Human Resource Management Emphasis is best suited for students who wish to focus their major on further development of leadership and management skills that best help organizations to position, motivate, and reward human capital globally.
+Students can major in general Management or may choose to add electives that comprise either a Global Markets Concentration or Human Resource Management Concentration.
+The Global Markets concentration is best suited for students who wish to pursue a high level of global literacy and understanding of international management and markets.
+The Human Resource Management concentration is best suited for students who wish to focus their major on further development of leadership and management skills that best help organizations to position, motivate and reward human capital globally.

-Bachelor of Science in Business Administration, International Business Management (IBM) minimum 125 hours
+Bachelor of Science in Business Administration, Management (MGT) minimum 125 hours

 Common Academic Program (CAP) 1 | ||